 1. To curve a path to a better society

 With the proper information, more people will be tolerant and kind to persons with disabilities, creating an environment of mutual respect.
-Besides, this enlightenment will lead to more accommodating attitudes in all sectors allowing more people with disabilities to contribute to societal growth.
+Besides, this enlightenment will lead to more accommodating attitudes in all sectors allowing more persons with disabilities to contribute to societal growth.

 6. To help people with hidden disabilities to come out and get proper assistance

 Some people are living with disabilities that they either hide or don’t even know they have.
 This is quite unfortunate.
-That’s why we need to raise awareness of such disabilities and create platforms to address these issues and empower such people.
+That’s why we need to raise awareness of such disabilities and create platforms to address these issues and empower these people.

 7. To bridge the gap between the minorities for total equality

-To empower people with disabilities, we need to teach each other the importance of unity as human beings regardless of whatever limitations.
+To empower persons with disabilities, we need to teach each other the importance of unity as human beings regardless of whatever limitations.
 Advocating for the rights and equal treatment of people with disabilities aims at creating a peaceful world with tolerance and acceptance.

 What’s more, acts of kindness unify all human beings, regardless of physical or mental limitations.
 When we work together to empower those who cannot stand up for themselves, we come closer and make it a better world.